Creepshow: "The Crate"

 Traumatized and hysterical, Dexter runs to Henry's house after Billie leaves for the evening.
 He tells Henry everything that happened since the crate was discovered, and insists that the monster must be disposed of somehow.
 Seeing the supposed creature as an ideal way to rid himself of his wife, Henry appears to believe Dexter's story.
 To this end, Henry spikes Dexter's drink with sleeping pills and writes a note stating that Dexter had supposedly assaulted a female student.
 This brings Billie rushing to Amberson Hall, where Henry has since cleaned up the bloody lab.
 When Billie arrives, Henry lures her under the basement stairs, trying to awaken the creature.
 As Billie rants at Henry for dragging her out there in the middle of the night and assaulting her, the beast awakens and proceeds to consume her.

-The next morning, Henry tells Dexter that he secured the beast inside its crate, and then dumped the crate into a nearby quarry, watching as it sank to the bottom.
+The next morning, Henry tells Dexter that he secured the beast inside its crate and then dumped the crate into a nearby quarry, watching as it sank to the bottom.
 He convinces Dexter that the creature has drowned, and both men agree to let the authorities handle the disappearances.
-Unknown to Henry and Dexter, the beast is shown to still be alive, and is last seen tearing the submerged crate apart.
-A panel shows the Creep in goggles stating "You can't drown your fears that easily, Henry".
+Unknown to Henry and Dexter, the beast is still alive and is last seen tearing the submerged crate apart.
+A panel shows the Creep in goggles, saying, "You can't drown your fears that easily, Henry".

 Interlude #4

-Returning to animation, it begins raining as the comic book turns to the next page.
-There is a brief advertisement of the "Father's Day" ashtray, a "Creepy Cockroach", and a Charles Atlas-type bodybuilding course.
+Returning to animation, the scene begins to rain as the comic book turns to the next page.
+There is a brief advertisement of the "Father's Day" ashtray, a "Creepy Cockroach", and a Charles Atlas–type bodybuilding course.
 Then the next story begins.

 "They're Creeping Up on You!"

 Upson Pratt is a ruthlessly cruel business mogul who suffers from mysophobia, which has rendered him living in a hermetically sealed penthouse apartment outfitted with electric locks and surveillance cameras.
 His apparent contacts with the outside world are through the telephone and are primarily made to put-upon employees.
-One stormy night, Pratt receives a call from George Gendron, one of his subordinates, about the fact that his company (Pratt International) has recently instigated a corporate takeover of the Pacific Aerodyne company.
+One stormy night, Pratt receives a call from George Gendron, one of his subordinates, informing him that his company (Pratt International) has recently initiated a corporate takeover of Pacific Aerodyne.
 Gendron also informs Mr. Pratt that the takeover caused a business rival, Norman Castonmeyer, to commit suicide, much to Pratt's delight.

 During the call, Pratt slowly begins finding cockroaches around his apartment.
 Being a fanatical insect hater, Pratt arms himself with bug spray in an attempt to combat the insects.
 Before long, someone manages to get through on Pratt's private line.
-The caller turns out to be Norman Castonmeyer's widow Lenore, who tearfully recalls her husband's final moments and curses Pratt for causing his death.
+The caller turns out to be Norman Castonmeyer's widow, Lenore, who tearfully recalls her husband's final moments and curses Pratt for causing his death.
 After finding pieces of cockroaches in his food processor, Pratt receives a call from the building superintendent Carl Reynolds, currently on vacation in Orlando.
 Despite his vacation, Pratt forces Reynolds to send the building's handyman Mr. White to call an exterminator under the threat of firing him.